Hibur: Technion-MIT activities

 Hibur’s joint educational activities including video lectures, workshops, delegations, and various enrichment and higher learning opportunities, form an integral part of the program.

 Video Lecture – Throughout the academic year, Technion and MIT researchers give online, dynamic lectures in real-time about the latest research in their fields of expertise.
 The video lectures are available to the greater student body and do not require prior background knowledge.

 Teaching Assistant Workshops – Every year, MIT conducts a workshop focusing on improving the quality of academic classes.
 These workshops are geared to teaching assistants and professors alike.
 In the past, Hibur organized online workshops in which Technion teaching assistants and professors exchanged ideas and information with their MIT counterparts.

 Delegations – Every year Hibur sends an Academic delegation of approximately eight to fifteen students to the Technion and MIT to exchange ideas, knowledge, and perspectives with students at the visited campus.
-This delegation provides a great resource for students to swap information regarding their universities, native countries and ongoing research projects.
+This delegation provides an opportunity for students to swap information regarding their universities, native countries and ongoing research projects.

 BizTEC & 100K – The Technion holds a yearly entrepreneur competition called BizTEC.
 The ten finalists of BizTEC then have the opportunity to compete in the equivalent entrepreneur competition at MIT, The MIT 100K.Entrepreneureship Competition.
 In order to compete, participating groups must have at least one representative from the university that holds the competition.
 Hibur’s programs offer students from the Technion and MIT the opportunity to connect and form groups that can work well and participate together in competitions at both universities.

 Joint Academic Projects – Hibur’s online platform unites students from the Technion and MIT who would like to collaborate on final projects within similar disciplines.
 Students can perform research, write, and exchange information through Hibur’s website.
 Hibur also assists with the logistics involved in connecting researchers with students from each university and building joint intercontinental projects.

 MathWorks – Hibur has implemented a preparation course, which has helped hundreds of students, in Matlab for the Technion pre-university refresher program.
 Matlab, developed by MathWorks Inc., is a technical computing software program used by engineers and scientists.